-The Company has a management and administrative services agreement with its President and CEO.
-In the event that the Company terminates this agreement without cause, it must make a lump sum payment of \$60,000, based on his current salary, to the President and CEO.
+The Company had a management and administrative services agreement with its former President and CEO.
+In the event that the Company terminates this agreement without cause, it must make a lump sum payment of \$60,000, based on his current salary.
+As the former President and CEO resigned the termination fee is not payable.